The Steel Harp: Production

 In January 2024, it was announced Alex Thompson and Kelly O'Sullivan would develop their next film, alongside Mouse, titled The Steel Harp.

 In August 2025, principal photography had wrapped, with Lois Smith, Cherry Jones, and Reed Birney revealed to have joined the cast.
+Denis Lenoir served as the cinematographer.
+Keri Shewmaker served as the production designer.
+Mike S. Smith edited the film.